-Dedicated to Lord Shiva, the Ekambareswarar Temple is a famous place located in the town of Kanchipuram in Tamil Nadu.
+The Ekambareswarar Temple is a famous place in the town of Kanchipuram in Tamil Nadu.
 The temple is associated with the five elements, the Pancha Bhoota Stalas, and specifically to the element of earth, or Prithvi.
-Lord Shiva is worshiped here as Ekambareswarar or Ekambaranathar, and is represented by the lingam, with his idol referred to as Prithvi lingam.
-Devi Parvati is depicted as Gowridevi Amman.
-The other four temples in this category are Thiruvanaikaval Jambukeswara (water), Chidambaram Natarajar (ether), Thiruvannamalai Arunachaleswara (fire) and Kalahasti Nathar (wind).
-All of the four revered Saivite Saints have sung the glories of this temple.
+Lord Shiva is Ekambareswarar or Ekambaranathar here.
+The lingam represents him.
+Moreover, the name for his idol is Prithvi lingam.

 History of Ekambareswarar Temple

-A part of the main temple was built by the Pallava Kings while the rest of the temple complex was erected in the 17 th century.
-This temple is one of the most ancient in India existing since at least 600 AD.
-Second century AD Tamil poetry speaks of Kama kottam, and the Kumara kottam.
+The Pallava Kings built a part of the main temple.
+However, the rest of the temple complex was built in the 17 th century.
+This temple is one of the most ancient in India.
+It exists since at least 600 AD.
+Also, Second century AD Tamil poetry speaks of Kama kottam, and the Kumara kottam.

-The Vijayanagar kings, during the 15th century, also made lot of contributions to the temple and later developed by Vallal Pachiyappa Mudaliar used to go regularly from Chennai to Kanchipuram to worship in this temple, he spent significant money he amazed during British rule on the temple renovation, Pachiyappa Mudaliar seated at horseback.
+The Vijayanagar kings also made a lot of contributions to the temple.
+Vallal Pachiyappa Mudaliar used to go regularly from Chennai to Kanchipuram to worship in this temple.
+He also spent a lot of money on the temple’s renovation.
+The temple pillar contains an image of Pachiyappa Mudaliar seated at horseback.

 Significance of Ekambareswarar Temple

 This is the 1st of the 32 Tevara Stalam built in the Tondai region of Southern India.
 It is the largest Shiva temple in Kanchipuram.